Skip to product information

 Bugs & Butterflies UK

-Erato Longwing Butterfly | Heliconius erato PUPAE
+Erato Longwing Butterfly (Heliconius erato) | PUPAE

-Erato Longwing Butterfly | Heliconius erato PUPAE
+Erato Longwing Butterfly (Heliconius erato) | PUPAE

-Heliconius erato is a medium-sized butterfly, with a wingspan of about 50 to 70 mm.
-The butterfly has distinctive and eye-catching coloration that varies across its subspecies which are capable of interbreeding to produce mixed colour forms - these are stunning and a lot of fun to breed in a greenhouse or similar setup!
+Heliconius erato is a medium-sized butterfly, with a wingspan of about 5-7cm, but a narrower wing depth than melpomene, and their bright coloration is involved in mate selection by the female butterflies.
+The males are known for their territorial behavior, defending feeding spots and areas where they can find mates.
+The butterfly has distinctive and eye-catching coloration that varies across its subspecies - which are capable of interbreeding to produce mixed colour forms - these are stunning and a lot of fun to breed in a greenhouse or similar setup!

 Host plants: Passionvines (Passiflora)